DecisionsDev/odm-docker-kubernetes/gcloud/README_NGINX.md

 You can now install the product:

 The ODM instance is using the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
 The ODM services will be exposed through NGINX thanks to the dedicated Ingress annotation (kubernetes.io/ingress.class: nginx).
-It allows sticky session needed by decision center thanks to the affinity annotation (nginx.ingress.kubernetes.io/affinity: cookie).The secured HTTPS communication is managed by NGINX.
+The secured HTTPS communication is managed by the NGINX ingress controller.
+So, we disable TLS at container level

 ```
 helm install <release> ibmcharts/ibm-odm-prod \